SNStatComp/RobotTool/README.md

 # RobotTool
 Tool for detecting (price) changes on webpages, created and used by Statistics Netherlands.

-This tool is provided under an EUPL license on an ‘as is’ basis and without warranties of any kind (see license file).
-Other organisations are invited to use it.
-Feedback is appreciated (by email or by adding an issue ticket on this repo).

 ## Workflow
 The RobotTool is an interactive tool for price analysts.
 The analyst defines a number of products and for each product where the product can be found on the web.